PUPILS WITH SPECIAL EDUCATIONAL NEEDS AND DISABILITIES: SCHOOL INFORMATION REPORT

 Wherever possible, we believe in “Nothing about me without me” so our Family Conversations always involve the student.
 There is a termly meeting between staff and students with difficulties or disabilities and discussions include changes that the students would like to see as well as ideas or improvements that have been suggested by staff and parents.
 Targets set by these Family Conversations are then added to the Interactive SEND Register so that they can be promptly absorbed in classroom practice.

 What arrangements are there for supporting children and young people who are looked after by the local authority and have SEND?

 Looked After children have additional support through a Personal Education Plan which addresses learning issues and is discussed at their annual LAC Review.
-In KS4, mentoring and / or tutoring is available through ISL as additional support for such students.
+In KS4, mentoring and / or tutoring is available through additional support for such students.
 Any concerns or issues which specifically relate to Looked After Children, aside from their educational needs or support, should be addressed to Mr B Freeman, Deputy Headteacher.